Deven1902/MailSensei/Readme.md

 - You will see the replit workspace.
 Click the `Run` button.

+- You need to setup an **App Password** before you can set credentails for MailSensei.
+Here we have attached an article to guide you through setting up an app password -> **[Generate your App Password](https://support.google.com/mail/answer/185833?hl=en)**

 - Once the project is up and running, enter your credentials in the project and click the `Set Credentials` button.

 - Click the `Fetch Emails` button -> and all of your unread emails will be fetched and rendered in a short summary format.